fish-shell/fish-shell/sphinx_doc_src/cmds/argparse.rst

 - ``-i`` or ``--ignore-unknown`` ignores unknown options, keeping them and their arguments in $argv instead.

 - ``-s`` or ``--stop-nonopt`` causes scanning the arguments to stop as soon as the first non-option argument is seen.
-Using this arg is equivalent to calling the C function ``getopt_long()`` with the short options starting with a ``+`` symbol.
-This is sometimes known as "POSIXLY CORRECT".
-If this flag is not used then arguments are reordered (i.e., permuted) so that all non-option arguments are moved after option arguments.
-This mode has several uses but the main one is to implement a command that has subcommands.
+Among other things, this is useful to implement subcommands that have their own options.

 - ``-h`` or ``--help`` displays help about using this command.

 Usage
 -----

-Using this command involves passing two sets of arguments separated by ``--``.
-The first set consists of one or more option specifications (``OPTION_SPEC`` above) and options that modify the behavior of ``argparse``.
-These must be listed before the ``--`` argument.
-The second set are the arguments to be parsed in accordance with the option specifications.
-They occur after the ``--`` argument and can be empty.
+Using this command requires first passing option specifications (``OPTION_SPEC`` below), then a mandatory ``--``, and then the arguments you want to have parsed.
 More about this below but here is a simple example that might be used in a function named ``my_function``: